jonplimas/cuckoo_hashing/README.md

 ./hasher

-SEE "in6 Final Positions" -- for a documented example of Hashing Table results
+SEE "in6 Final Positions" -- for an example of Hashing Table results